Tranys

 The Tranys is a river of Kėdainiai district municipality, Kaunas County, central Lithuania.
 It flows for 7.6 km.

 The river is a left tributary of the Smilga, which flows into the Neman via the Nevėžis.
-Its basin is mostly covered by forests (the Krakės-Dotnuva forest and Josvainiai forest).
+Its basin is mostly covered by forests, including the Krakės-Dotnuva forest and Josvainiai forest.

 The Tranys passes through Špitolpievis and Patranys villages.

 The name Tranys possibly comes from Lithuanian verbs tranėti, trenėti, trūnyti ('to rot, to putrefy, to decay').